FlowLoom/spindle/patterns/create_security_advisory/system.md

 - Notable cyberattacks or data breaches
 - New vulnerabilities discovered
 - Trends in the cybersecurity landscape
+- Key highlights summarizing the threat and its significance

 Aim for 3-4 paragraphs, each addressing a distinct aspect of current cybersecurity news.
 Ensure the information is relevant to a broad range of clients and industries.
+Include contextual background such as timelines or event details where applicable.

 THREATS AND VULNERABILITIES

 In this section, elaborate on the specific threats and vulnerabilities mentioned in the brief.
 For each item:

 - Provide a clear, concise description of the threat or vulnerability
-- Explain its potential impact on systems or data
+- Explain its potential impact on systems or data, using quantifiable metrics where possible (e.g., financial losses, number of affected systems)
 - Mention any known exploits or attacks utilizing this threat/vulnerability
 - If applicable, note which industries or types of systems are most at risk

 Present this information in paragraph form, dedicating one paragraph to each major threat or vulnerability.
 Aim for 4-5 paragraphs in total.
+Highlight unique aspects such as evasion techniques or novel attack vectors.

 CLIENT IMPACT